Austria's far right struggles to win over Jews with charm offensive

 Jewish votes are unlikely to swing the result of any Austrian election - the community numbers little more than 10,000 in a country of 8.7 million.

-Analysts say the overtures are aimed rather at winning favor among the general public.
+Analysts say the overtures are aimed rather at winning favour among the general public.
 Opinion polls suggest it is already the most popular party, with support of more than 30 percent.

 "It doesn't want to make an issue of it but is trying to rid itself of the image of a far-right party," political analyst Anton Pelinka said.